driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 5.4 Web App

-This simple web app is used to do an api request with the uploaded image, and then based on the result it will display some information about the mushroom. look at the code snippet below to see how the api call is done.
+This simple web app is create a fun and interactive way to test the finished product, its made to do an api request with an uploaded image, then based on the result it will display some information about the mushroom.
+(I added text to speech to make it more fun) look at the code snippet below to see how the api call is done.

 ```js